clearlinux/mixer-tools/docs/mixer.repo.1.rst

     Add the repo named `name` at the `url` url.
 In addition to the global options ``mixer repo add`` takes the following options.

+    - ``--priority``

+      Repo priority between 1 and 99, where 1 is highest.
+This flag defaults to 1.

 ``init``

     Initialize the DNF configuration file with the default `Clear` repository